Software

 Other

 I dual boot Windows on both my laptop and desktop.
-As with iOS, this is mainly for development, testing and familiarity, although occasionally I need to use something which is only available on Windows (or macOS).
+As with iOS, this is mainly for development, testing and familiarity, although occasionally I need to use something which isn't available on Linux.

-I also have an old Chromebook I sometimes use for testing (mostly because it's very slow), or if I need a second laptop for some reason (such as calling somebody into a meeting).
+I also have an old Chromebook I sometimes use for testing (mostly because it's very slow), or if I need a second laptop for some reason (such as calling somebody in while also taking notes in a meeting).

-I've only briefly used macOS on family/friend's devices, and didn't like it.
+I've only briefly used macOS on family/friend's devices, but don't like it much.

 I've never used any BSD-based OS, nor KaiOS, although I would like to try both.